tracykteal/blog/_posts/2014-12-15_guiding_data_carpentry.md

 to continue to develop and establish a sustainable path going forward.

 First, we must give a big thanks to Katy Tackett at [Launch Pad](http://lp.co/nola) in New Orleans for letting us use their meeting space!
 (We wish we could work there all the time.)
-Also travel support from an NSF Supplemental grant to SESYNC was invaluable in making this meeting possible.
+Also travel support from [SESYNC](http://www.sesync.org) ([NSF](http://www.nsf.gov) DBI-1052875) was invaluable in making this meeting possible.

 The decisions made during this meeting are listed below.
 Many of these decisions still require more details on how they will be implemented, and those details are coming soon as